Procedures for registration

 If you think you need to switch courses due to placement

 For questions about the placement exam, contact the Placement Exam Coordinator, Shannon Millikin.

 For questions about possible changes in placement, consult the Director of the SLP, María Barros García

 For questions about Spanish 202, 205, 206 or 302, students should get in touch directly with the professor.

 The Director of Undergraduate Studies (DUS) oversees the literature and culture course offerings in the department.
 If you have specific questions regarding Spanish course 210 and above in which you are enrolled, please speak first to your instructor.
-If you have general questions about courses content and offerings, you should meet with one of the faculty advisers listed in this section.
+If you have general questions about courses content and offerings, you should contact one of the faculty advisers.
 In the event that the instructor or the faculty adviser cannot provide a satisfactory answer your questions, please make an appointment with the DUS.

 Back to top